 From your search results, filter to Available in the Library for print books or Full Text Online for ebooks.

 Some ebooks limit the number of people who can view them at once.
 If the ebook record doesn't say that access is unlimited or simultaneous users are allowed, contact your librarian before using it in your class.
 Learn more about finding and using ebooks.

 To find open ebooks without publisher restrictions, add the Open Access filter in your library search results for ebooks.
 Or search OER repositories directly (the Open Textbook Library is a great place to start).

 We also recommend finding a relevant subject guide and using recommended databases in your field.

 Use our guide to finding films, which lists a variety of streaming options.

 To search for specific video titles in library search:

-Kanopy films have not yet been added to library search, so you’ll need to search the Kanopy Streaming Video database directly.
+Not all Kanopy films have been added to library search, so you’ll need to search the Kanopy Streaming Video database directly.

 Each term you plan to use videos in a course, submit those requests by the deadline as part of the UA BookStores’ textbook adoption process.
 Streaming video often can't be purchased outright and must be licensed annually by the library, so we need to know if it will continue to be used in courses before extending the license.
 To learn more, read about video streaming.

 You can usually digitize in-copyright articles and book chapters for your class without permission, as long as they're required readings made available only to students in your class (such as through D2L Brightspace or a password-protected website).